- | - | - | - | - |

 goal-directed games.
 Computer simulation techniques used in engineering

-and economics allow a changing world to be modeled within
+and economics allow a changing world to

 the computer.
-(See “Zork A Computerized Fantasy Simulation Game
+(See “Zork A Computerized Fantasy Simulation Game”

 in the April 1979 issue of Computer.
-Zork is like single-player D&D
+Zork is like single-player

-without role-playing or campaign background.)
-Let us consider eight of
+background.)
+Let us consider 8 of

 the DM’s tasks and the ways in which standard computer science